Shalondra Henry

 Erin Weller Dalton

-Erin Weller Dalton is a graduate of Oglethorpe University with a BA in English and Theatre.
-She is also a member LEAD Atlanta Class of 2016.
-As a nonprofit administrative professional, Erin has previously worked with such organizations as Actor’s Express and the Alliance Theatre.
-An active member of the Atlanta arts community, Erin has performed for Fly-By Theatre, Duende Dance Theatre, 7 Stages, Art on the Atlanta BeltLine, Nicole Livieratos and Maryn Whitmore.
-She is also a proud company member of Crossover Movement Arts.
-Erin passionately supports organizations that advance opportunities for artists in our city and is a founding board member of DanceATL, a dance service organization that nurtures and promotes dance as a vibrant part of Atlanta’s arts ecosystem.
-Additionally, Erin enjoys teaching Mini Steps and Girls in Motion classes at Moving in the Spirit.
+Erin Weller Dalton came to Moving in the Spirit after working as a nonprofit administrative professional with such organizations as Actor’s Express and the Alliance Theatre.
+As a member of the Atlanta arts community, Erin has performed with Fly-By Theatre, Duende Dance Theatre, 7 Stages, Out of Hand Theatre, Art on the Atlanta BeltLine, Nicole Livieratos, Maryn Whitmore, and Crossover Movement Arts.
+Erin passionately supports organizations that advance opportunities for artists and is a founding board member of DanceATL, a dance service organization that nurtures and promotes dance as a vibrant part of Atlanta’s arts ecosystem.
+She is a graduate of Oglethorpe University and a proud member of LEAD Atlanta, Class of 2016.